gazchap/gazchaps-woocommerce-getaddress-io-plugin/readme.txt

 Once installed and activated, you need to go to the WooCommerce -> Settings -> General page in the WordPress dashboard.
 You can enter your API key and set your other options here.

+== Conflicts with other plugins ==

+Certain plugins that also modify checkout fields can conflict with this plugin and prevent it from working.

+Usually, the symptom of this is that the "Find Address" button does not appear.

+Since version 2.1, I've added a Hook Priority setting at the bottom of the settings for the plugin that you can use to try and fix these conflicts.

+The default priority is 10, but using a higher number makes my plugin modify the checkout later in the process - you will probably need to experiment to find the priority that makes my plugin's changes happen after the conflicting plugin.

+For example, a priority of 1001 seems to fix conflicts with the "Checkout Field Editor" plugin by ThemeHigh.

 == Filter Reference ==

 For developers, I've included a few filters that you can use to customise certain aspects of the plugin.
 These are: